Women directors

 Foreign directors

 We define foreign directors as having a nationality that differs from that of the company.
-On this basis, foreign directors account for 38% (292) of all board members, slightly up from 2020’s figure of 34% and 2021’s figure of 36%.
+On this basis, foreign directors account for 37% of all board members, slightly down from 38% in 2023.

-Sweden has the least diverse boards in terms of foreign representation on average, with 25% foreign directors.
-In 2020 and 2021, it had 21% and 25% foreign directors respectively.
+Sweden records the least diverse boards in terms of foreign representation on average, with 24% (2023, 26%).

 Background and experience